Is Your Career Making You Sick?

 If you’ve had a negative, recurring thought for longer than two weeks, it’s probably already starting to impact you physically, whether that’s through lack of sleep, or something deeper.

-I often see people move into senior positions and when I catch up with them at the 6 month mark, I see visible changes and can tell if they’ve made the right career move.
-At 12 months, it’s even more telling.
-The long hours, the after hours functions, the lack of planning for nutrition and exercise all take their toll.
-On top of this, stress levels start to go through the roof, and there are no coping mechanisms in place.
-Not a sustainable career to be in.
+I often see people move into senior positions and when I catch up with them at the 6 and 12 month mark, I see visible changes and can tell if they’re managing, or if they’ve made the right career move.
+The stress, the long hours, the after hours functions, the lack of planning for nutrition and exercise all take their toll.